robin-g-lee/robin-g-lee/README.md

+# Statistics and Data Science Projects

-## This account is only storage for old projects during undergrad.
+## Note: This account is storage for projects while an undergraduate student at UCLA and UCSB.

 <!---
 robin-g-lee/robin-g-lee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.